 Imagine this scenario: You’ve just walked in from a long day at work only to be greeted with the sound of running water and squishing beneath your feet.
 You have a burst pipe.
 And, therefore, you have a big problem on your hands.
-Rather than let the water continue spewing out and making the damage — and your cost to fix it — worse while you wait for the plumber to come, you’ll want to close your inside main shut-off valve to ensure the water stops flowing.
+Rather than let the water continue spewing out and making the damage—and your cost to fix it—worse while you wait for the plumber to come, you’ll want to close your inside main water valve to ensure the water stops flowing.

-Likewise, if you’re planning to do any remodeling to your home or dive into any plumbing ventures, such as replacing old pipes, you’ll want to make sure all the water is turned off to the house during the projects.
+Likewise, if you plan to do any remodeling to your home or dive into any plumbing ventures, such as replacing old pipes, you’ll want to make sure to turn off water to the house during the projects.
 This way, water buildup won’t occur as the result of a burst pipe during demolition or construction.

 So, where is my water shut-off valve?

-Locating water shut-off valves indoors can prove to be an interesting task.
-Hopefully yours falls into the simple category, and you can easily find the knob or lever on a border wall.
+Locating water shut-off valves indoors can be a bit tricky.
+Hopefully, locating yours is simple, and you can easily find the knob or lever on a border wall.
 However, if it’s not so easy to locate, you’ll need to play “plumbing detective.”
 (Note that it won’t be under a sink or next to the water heater.)
-Your valve is likely in one of these following places:
+Your valve is likely in one of these places: